jakekirsch2/madlibs/README.md

 # madlibs

-To test, open GitBash, cd to a folder of your choice, and copy/paste the following....
+To test, open terminal, cd to a folder of your choice, and copy/paste the following....

 git clone https://github.com/jakekirsch2/madlibs.git
 docker build -t madlibs .